Assistant Professor Lai Chee Kien retraces the various geographies and histories of Singapore’s railway lines and stations.

 The provision of two steam ferries, named “Johore” and “Singapore”, to connect the straits had other social impacts for those on the island.
 Folks from Singapore would crowd the trains, especially on weekends, to travel to the new Woodlands Station and onwards to Johor Bahru for excursions and day trips.
 For most, however, it was an opportunity to change one’s fortune at the gambling farms there.
 As an “Old Timer” reminisced in 1925 about his earlier visits: “The Chinese at the gambling farms always refunded the two dollars spent on train fare, if the return ticket was produced.
 We kept both the tickets, the white half and the yellow half.”
 Such offers lured many to the farms and the newspapers of the day were replete with accounts of lost heirlooms and economic consequences for men and women involved in what was considered a “social ill”.

-On 17 September 1923, the kilometre-long Causeway land bridge linking the island to the peninsula was opened for Freight trains.
-The two-track railway line and a 26-foot vehicular roadway started catering for passenger trains started on 1 October later in the year.
-This marked the southernmost direct connection in Malaya’s railway system under the Federated Malay States Railway (FMSR), since management of the SingaporeKranji Railway came under its fold in 1912.
+On 17 September 1923, the kilometre-long Causeway land bridge linking the island to the peninsula was opened for freight trains.
+The two-track railway line and a 26-foot vehicular roadway started catering for passenger trains on 1 October later in the year.
+This marked the southernmost direct connection in Malaya’s railway system under the Federated Malay States Railway (FMSR), since the management of the Singapore–Kranji Railway came under its fold in 1912.
 With the Causeway in operation, the ferry service was discontinued.

-For peninsular Malaya, the creation of the Federated Malay States in 1896 and the railway (FMSR) in Malaya marked the second phase of railway development.
-During the preceding decade, the first two lines connecting tin mining areas to towns on the western coast of Malaya were constructed to transport tin: the Taiping to Port Weld line in 1885 and the Kuala Lumpur to Klang line in 1886.
+For peninsular Malaya, the creation of the Federated Malay States in 1896 and the FMSR in Malaya marked the second phase of railway development.
+During the preceding decade, the first two lines connecting tin mining areas to towns on the western coast of Malaya were constructed to transport tin: the Taiping–Port Weld line in 1885 and the Kuala Lumpur–Klang line in 1886.
 Subsequently, several train lines and systems were built, primarily to serve the colonial economy.
-By 1896, FMSR joined up and consolidated all four earlier constructed lines and expanded its services across Perak, Selangor, Negri Sembilan and Province Wellesley.
-It was subsequently able to build in the Unfederated Malay States such as Perlis, Kedah, Kelantan and Johore, and also connected with the Thai system in the north.
-FMSR purchased the SingaporeKranji Railway in 1913, and in 1918 the properties and estates previously owned by the latter were sold to the Federated Malay States government for $4,136,000.
+By 1896, the FMSR joined up and consolidated all four earlier constructed lines and expanded its services across Perak, Selangor, Negri Sembilan and Province Wellesley.
+It was subsequently able to build in the Unfederated Malay States such as Perlis, Kedah, Kelantan and Johor, and connected with the Thai system in the north.
+The FMSR purchased the Singapore–Kranji Railway in 1913, and in 1918 the properties and estates previously owned by the latter were sold to the Federated Malay States government for $4,136,000.

 The proposed southernmost destination of Tanjong Pagar in Singapore for the new deviation was also planned in tandem with the increasing importance of Keppel Harbour.
 In some ways, these harked back to the earlier 1907 track that connected the harbour, as well as the earliest (but unsuccessful) call by the Tanjong Pagar Dock Company in the mid-1860s to connect Pantai Chermin to Telok Ayer Market by rail.
-About a thousand acres of land was acquired for the deviation and the railway terminus, included lines and also a passenger station, goods yards, train yards, signal stations and staff quarters at Tanjong Pagar.
+About a thousand acres of land was acquired for the deviation and the railway terminus, included lines, a passenger station, goods yards, train yards, signal stations and staff quarters at Tanjong Pagar.
 The Railway Board, working with the Municipality and other agencies, detailed the design brief of the station and eventually awarded the contract to Swan and Maclaren Architects at the end of 1926.
 In the following year, H.C.
 Atkin-Berry, the architect partner-in-charge, made visits to study several railway stations in England.
-Construction commenced on 7 May 1929, and by August 1931, over 630 concrete piles had been driven into the site.
-The building was mostly completed by 1932 and a Singapore Trade Exhibition was held there in January the same year.
+Construction commenced on 7 May 1929; by August 1931 over 630 concrete piles had been driven into the site.
+The building had mostly been completed by 1932 and the Singapore Trade Exhibition was held there in January the same year.

 End of the Tanjong Pagar Railway Station platform.
 Photo taken by the author.

-Around the central hall of the station were waiting rooms, a post office with telegraph facilities, restaurant, bar, hairdressing saloon, lavatories, and left luggage services.
-The ticketing counter near the entrance, and the book and magazine stall opposite it were constructed with solid teak.
+Around the central hall of the station were waiting rooms, a post office with telegraph facilities, restaurant, bar, hairdressing saloon, lavatories and left luggage services.
+The ticketing counter near the entrance as well as the book and magazine stall opposite were constructed with solid teak.
 The ground level was originally covered with rubber floor tiles.
-Suspended by four cables from the ceiling of the vaulted space just below two suspended box-lights of similar design, was a four-faced bronze clock.
+Suspended by four cables from the ceiling of the vaulted space just below two suspended box-lights of similar design was a four-faced bronze clock.
 On the upper two levels was a 34-room station hotel with the walkway facing the hall.
-The hotel, with single and double rooms, was one of the only three FMSR Hotels, the others being in Kuala Lumpur (1910) and Ipoh (1915).
-These facilitated travellers who stopped over in the city before their further journeying, which also included transfers to passenger liners or boats docked at Keppel Harbour.
+The hotel, with single and double rooms, was one of the only three FMSR hotels, the others being in Kuala Lumpur (1910) and Ipoh (1915).
+These facilitated travellers who stopped over in the city before journeying further, and included transfers to passenger liners or boats docked at Keppel Harbour.